w3c/wai-website/pages/about/sponsoring.md

 * For information about providing grants and other opportunities to support WAI, please **contact [giving@w3.org](mailto:giving@w3.org?subject=Accessibility%20support)**.

 * To donate and "become a friend of W3C", see [W3C Donations Program](https://www.w3.org/donate/).

+To learn how you can support W3C accessibility work in other ways, see [[Participate in WAI]](/about/participating).

 ## Current sponsors and funders